jasonwoodard/rustbelt/docs/atlas/algorithm-reference.md

 - Credibility: $\text{Cred} = 1/(1+\text{CV})$ with $\text{CV}$ from posterior SE / mean.

 **Edge Cases & Checks**
-- Drop duplicate visits per observer/date; log decision in `SourceTrace`.
+- Drop duplicate visits per observer/date; log decision in the stage trace output.
 - If ECDF window lacks support (<25 samples), fall back to `corpus` window and annotate.
 - Deterministic randomness: fix seed 11 for GLM and bootstrapping.
 - If GLM fails to converge, revert to hierarchical mean and set `Method=Hier`.